SojeongAn/Taylor-approximation/README.md

-# Assignment02
+# Taylor approximation

-this is assignment02
+Talyor approximation is implemented using MNIST in python.